kowusuasante/Bank-Data-Insights-and-Analysis/README.md

 ## Bank Data Insights and Analysis

 #### Project Description
-This project aims to analyze and derive actionable insights from a comprehensive dataset related to a bank's customers, loans, and financial activities.
-The analysis covers various aspects including customer distribution by continent and country, bankruptcy analysis, loan distribution by sector, agreement purposes, performing vs. non-performing loans, and financial adjustments.
-Key insights and recommendations are provided to enhance data quality, manage risks, and guide strategic decisions for the bank's growth and stability.
+This SQL project utilizes a comprehensive dataset to analyze a bank's customers, loans, and financial activities.
+It covers customer distribution, bankruptcy rates, loan sector distribution, agreement purposes, and financial adjustments.
+Leveraging Power BI, it generates actionable insights for data quality enhancement, risk management, and strategic decision-making, facilitating the bank's growth and stability.

 Key features of the project include:
 - Detailed analysis of customer demographics and distributions.